daizoru/node-evolve/README.md

 ## Examples

-Please browse the [examples](http://github.com/daizoru/node-evolve/examples/"quickstart") for a comprehensive tour of features and possible use cases.
+Please browse the [examples](http://github.com/daizoru/node-evolve/examples/ "examples") for a comprehensive tour of features and possible use cases.

 ### Self-replicating "bacteria"

-    $ examples/bacteria.coffee
+    $ coffee examples/medium/bacteria.coffee

  Will run a minimalist demo program which can replicates itself (it just print a modified version of its own source code to the standard output).